 You may also like:Can You Edit 4k Video on a 1080p Laptop | Wonderful information in 2022

 Using an Ethernet cable, connect your LG TV to your router

-If your home router/modem is close enough, you can also connect your LG TV to it directly with an ethernet cable.
+If your home router or modem is close enough, you can also connect your LG TV to it directly with an ethernet cable.

 This should connect your LG TV to the internet right away.
 If that doesn’t work, try unplugging your TV for about 60 seconds and then plugging it back in.

-This will restart the television, and it should now recognise the LAN internet connection.
+This will restart the television, and it should now recognize the LAN internet connection.

 If it can be connected, go ahead and do so.